wanga158-mcmaster/ststp/README.md

 Ststp is a four stage (fetch, decode, execute, writeback) pipelined RISC-V processor utilizing the harvard architectural design.
-It currently implements the base RV32I standard, and hopefully the multiply, compressed, and bit manipulation extensions soon.
+It currently implements the base RV32IM standardnd, and hopefully the compressed and bit manipulation extensions soon.

 ## Top-Level Block Diagram